laibanadeem1/laibanadeem1/README.md

 I am a **Computer Science student** based in Lahore, Pakistan.
 I bridge the gap between technical logic and creative design, focusing on building intelligent systems and intuitive user experiences.

 ###  What I’m Working On
-- **AI & Data Science:** Experimenting with the Gemini API and Google AI Studio to build smart applications.
+- **AI & Data Science:** Experimenting with the API's to build smart applications.
+- **Machine Learning:** Applying core concepts from university coursework to build predictive models and analyze complex datasets using Python.
 - **Game Dev:** Exploring game pipelines and creating pixel art environments.

 ###  Technical Toolbox